Jacques Tati: Confusion

-Tati had plans for at least one more film.
-Confusion, a planned collaboration with pop duo Sparks, was a story about a futuristic Paris where activity is centered around television, communication, advertising, and modern society's infatuation with visual imagery.
+Confusion, a planned collaboration with American pop duo Sparks, was to be a story about a futuristic Paris where activity is centered around television, communication, advertising, and modern society's infatuation with visual imagery.

 In the original script, an aging Mr. Hulot was slated to be accidentally killed on-air.
-Ron Mael and Russell Mael would have played two American TV studio employees brought in by a rural French TV company to help them out with some American technical expertise and input into how TV is really done.
+Sparks members Ron Mael and Russell Mael would have played two American TV studio employees brought in by a rural French TV company.
 While the script still exists, Confusion was never filmed.
-What would have been its title track, "Confusion", appears on Sparks' 1976 Big Beat album, with the internal sleeve of its 2006 re-mastered CD featuring a letter announcing the pending collaboration, as well as a photo of the Mael brothers in conversation with Tati.
+What would have been its title track, "Confusion", appears on Sparks' 1976 album Big Beat, with the internal sleeve of its 2006 CD issue featuring a letter announcing the pending collaboration and a photo of the Mael brothers in conversation with Tati.

 Film Tati No. 4 (The Illusionist)

-Catalogued in the CNC (Centre National de la Cinématographie) archives under the title 'Film Tati Nº 4', and written in the late 1950s, the treatment was to have been the follow-up to Tati's internationally successful Mon Oncle.
+Catalogued in the CNC (Centre National de la Cinématographie) archives under the title 'Film Tati Nº 4', and written in the late 1950s, the treatment was to have been the follow-up to Mon Oncle.
 It tells the bittersweet tale of a modestly talented magician – referred to only as the Illusionist – who, during a tour of decaying music halls in Eastern Europe, protectively takes an impoverished young woman under his wing.

 The semi-autobiographical script that Tati wrote in 1956 was released internationally as an animated film, The Illusionist, in 2010.
-Directed by Sylvain Chomet, known for The Triplets of Belleville, the main character is an animated caricature of Tati himself.
+Directed by Sylvain Chomet, the main character is an animated caricature of Tati himself.

 Controversy dogged the release of Chomet's version of The Illusionist, with The Guardian reporting:

 In 2000, the screenplay was handed over to Chomet by Tati's daughter, Sophie, two years before her death.
 Now, however, the family of Tati's illegitimate and estranged eldest child, Helga Marie-Jeanne Schiel, who lives in the north-east of England, are calling for the French director to give her credit as the true inspiration for the film.
 The script of L'illusionniste, they say, was Tati's response to the shame of having abandoned his first child [Schiel] and it remains the only public recognition of her existence.
 They accuse Chomet of attempting to airbrush out their painful family legacy again.

-Tati's grandson, Richard Tatischeff Schiel McDonald, wrote a long letter to the film critic Roger Ebert in 2010, openly criticising the production's interpretation of Tati's intent for the script and explaining the family's understanding of its origins with respect to Tati's having abandoned his eldest child.
+Tati's grandson, Richard Tatischeff Schiel McDonald, wrote a long letter to film critic Roger Ebert in 2010, openly criticising the production's interpretation of Tati's intent for the script and explaining the family's understanding of its origins with respect to Tati having abandoned Schiel.